 Today the RTFH administers many of the core federal requirements such as serving as the collaborative applicant to HUD, administering the HMIS, conducting an annual PITC, and also serves as a funder, regional convener, promoter of best practices, and policy leader in San Diego’s collective efforts to end homelessness.

 Find out more about our purpose, our mission and our vision.

 The Governance Board acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.

-View the people of San Diego’s Regional Task Force on the Homeless.
+View the people of San Diego’s Regional Task Force on Homelessness.

 Policy, Research & Advocacy

 RTFHSD is soliciting proposals for a contract with one or more organizations that can provide an array of services and activities that collectively perform the function of regional housing coordination and/or provide a housing location technology platform through use of a Flexible Housing Pool.